-For fiscal 2018, Mr. Krejci was awarded 2,025 shares of restricted stock, Mr. Hansen was awarded 1,500 shares of restricted stock and Mr. Guillot was awarded 1,500 shares of restricted stock.
-These shares of restricted stock vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$33.30 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+For fiscal 2020, on August 20, 2019, Mr. Krejci was awarded 3,300 shares of restricted stock, Mr. Hansen was awarded 2,400 shares of restricted stock and Mr. Guillot was awarded 2,400 shares of restricted stock.
+These shares of restricted stock will vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+These shares of restricted stock had a grant date fair value per share of \$21.80 as determined pursuant to FASB Accounting Standards Codification Topic 718.

-4. This column discloses the dollar value of all amounts earned by the named executive officers under our $\underline{T}$ eam $\underline{I}$ ncentive $\underline{P}$ lan for $\underline{S}$ TRATTEC SECURITY CORPORATION for participation by our Executive Officers and Senior Managers (the "TIPS Bonus Plan") for performance related to fiscal 2019 and under our Economic Value Added Bonus Plan for Executive Officers and Senior Managers for performance related to fiscal 2018, which in each case were tied to long-term incentive performance targets.
-The TIPS Bonus Plan superseded and replaced the Economic Value Added Bonus Plan.
-Participants in the TIPS Bonus Plan and formerly in the Economic Value Added Bonus Plan include or included our executive officers and other senior managers determined by our Compensation Committee based upon recommendations from our Chief Executive Officer.
+4. This column discloses the dollar value of all amounts earned by the named executive officers under our Team Incentive Plan for STRATTEC SECURITY CORPORATION for participation by our Executive Officers and Senior Managers (the "TIPS Bonus Plan") for performance related to the applicable fiscal year in the table, which in each case payout was tied to achievement of annual incentive performance targets.
+Participants in the TIPS Bonus Plan include or included our executive officers and other senior managers determined by our Compensation Committee based upon recommendations from our Chief Executive Officer.